 - Make a choice – Ok, so looking at your HELL NOs, can you bundle these into categories?
 Maybe like: Admin Machine Work, Social Media, Graphic Design, Website Maintenance, something else?
 Okay, now I want you to rank them.
-If you delegate ONE category or task off today, which would you GLADLY let go of, right here and right now?
+If you could delegate ONE category or task off today, which would you GLADLY let go of, right here and right now?
 Congratulations superhero, you now have clarity on what to outsource first.

 - Keep it simple & small – Brilliant.
 The next step is to write up a simple, concise creative brief on that task or project, outlining the specifics on the work.
 Think bullet points, not research paper.
 Imagine you’re describing it to an 8 year old.
 Simple, simple, simple.
 If it looks like a BIG project, how can you break it down into smaller bites?

 - Schedule a FREE 15-minute call with me – Now it’s time to Hire a Simplifier!
-But before you say YES to us, let’s jump on a call and chat about your upcoming tasks and projects and I’ll give you my advice of how many hours you’ll need and if we’ve got someone on our team that can help you.
+But before you say YES to us, let’s jump on a discovery call and chat about your upcoming tasks and projects and I’ll give you my advice of how many hours you’ll need and if we’ve got someone on our team that can help you.
 If there’s a better resource out there, I promise to point you in that direction.
-CLICK HERE to book your 15-min call today.
+CLICK HERE to book your free 15-min call today.
 I’m here to simplify your life, let’s get going, friend!

 My team is now your virtual team